defano/wyldcard/README.md

 ------------|------------
 `style`     | Sets or retrieves the button style.
 Button styles are described in the table above.
 `contents`  | Returns or sets the value of this object, as set or retrieved via HyperTalk's `put` and `get` commands.
 For example, `put "hello" into button id 0` sets the contents of the button to "Hello".
 This value could be retrieved with `get the contents of button id 0`.
-`showname`  | Returns or sets the visibility of the button's name (a Boolean value).
+`showName`  | Returns or sets the visibility of the button's name (a Boolean value).
 When false, the button is drawn without a name.
 `enabled`   | Returns or sets whether the button is enabled (a Boolean value).
 When disabled, the button appears "grayed out".
 Note that disabled buttons continue to receive user interface generated messages such as `mouseUp` or `mouseEnter`.
 `hilite`    | (Sic) Returns or sets whether the button is drawn "highlighted"; for checkbox and radio styles, hilite describes whether the checkbox is checked or the radio button is selected; for other styles, `hilite` describes a "pressed" state--a highlight typically drawn while the user holds the mouse down over the part.
 This property has no effect on menu buttons.
-`autohilite`| Returns or sets whether the button's `hilite` property is managed by HyperCard.
-When `autohilite` is `true`, checkbox and radio buttons automatically check/uncheck when clicked, and other styles of buttons highlight when the mouse is down within their bounds.
+`autoHilite`| Returns or sets whether the button's `hilite` property is managed by HyperCard.
+When `autoHilite` is `true`, checkbox and radio buttons automatically check/uncheck when clicked, and other styles of buttons highlight when the mouse is down within their bounds.

 ### Fields